howtographql/howtographql/content/frontend/react-urql/5-authentication.md

 - One state is **for users that already have an account** and only need to login.
 In this state, the component will only render two `input` fields for the user to provide their `email` and `password`. `isLogin` will be `true` in this case.
 - The second state is for **users that haven't created an account yet**, and thus still need to sign up.
 Here, you also render a third `input` field where users can provide their `name`.
 In this case, `isLogin` will be `false`.

-Later, we will add an `onClick` handler to the first button to execute the mutations for the login and signup functionality.
+Later, you'll add an `onClick` handler to the first button to execute the mutations for the login and signup functionality.
 You've also added an import for `setToken` at the top of the file that will later be used to update the token after the mutation is sent.

 With that component in place, you can go ahead and add a new route to your `react-router` setup.